Bad Sister (1931 film): Plot

 Set in the 1930s, Marianne Madison, bored with her routine life, falls for dashing con artist Valentine Corliss, who has come to her small town looking for fresh marks to swindle.
-She has many suitors including the desirable Dr. Lindley and the portly Mr. Trumbull.
-In a chance encounter, she meets Corliss while out on a date with Dr. Lindley and feigns to know Valentine and leaves her date to head home with Valentine.
+She has many suitors, including the desirable Dr. Lindley and the portly Mr. Trumbull.
+In a chance encounter, she meets Corliss when out on a date with Dr. Lindley, feigns to know Valentine, and leaves her date to head home with Valentine.

-Corliss soon charms her into faking her well-respected father's name on a letter of endorsement which he presents to a small group of local merchants, who willingly give him money.
-Corliss then prepares his escape, but not before conning Marianne to come away with him with the promise of marriage.
+Corliss soon charms her into faking her well-respected father's signature on a letter of endorsement, which he presents to a small group of local merchants, who willingly give him money.
+Corliss then prepares his escape, but not before conning Marianne to leave with him with the promise of marriage.

-Her sister Laura is sweet and unassuming and in love with Dr. Lindley who does not return her affections.
-Her younger brother hands her personal diary professing her feelings to Dr. Lindley when he visits the house to look after her father who has collapsed after being berated by Marianne for not supporting Valentine without verifying him.
-Dr. Lindley is flustered and excuses himself, Laura burns her diary and with it her hopes of marrying him.
+Her sister Laura is sweet and unassuming, and she is in love with Dr. Lindley, who does not return her affections.
+Her younger brother hands her personal diary to Dr. Lindley when he visits the house to look after her father, who has collapsed after being berated by Marianne for not supporting Valentine without verifying him.
+Dr. Lindley is flustered and excuses himself.
+Laura burns her diary and with it her hopes of marrying him.

 Meanwhile, after spending a night together in his Columbus hotel room, Valentine abandons Marianne.

 Angry, ashamed, no longer a maiden—and unmarried—she returns home and announces to her jilted fiancé Dr. Lindley that she will now marry him.
-However, she has toyed with him enough, and he informs her that he has fallen in love with her shy younger sister Laura and no longer returns her affections.
+However, she has toyed with him too much, and he informs her that he has fallen in love with her shy younger sister Laura and that he no longer returns her affections.

-All is not lost though; after confessing to her father and the duped investors, Marianne accepts wealthy but portly Wade Trumbull's marriage proposal.
-Trumbull bails her father completely out of his debt and during their first year of marriage Marianne comes to be genuinely fond of him.
+All is not lost; after confessing to her father and the duped investors, Marianne accepts wealthy but portly Wade Trumbull's marriage proposal.
+Trumbull bails her father completely out of his debt, and during their first year of marriage, Marianne comes to be genuinely fond of him.